alexjthomson/mdns_lite/readme.md

 - Support for adding TXT records with service metadata.

 ## Todo
+- [ ] Add additional unit tests to `protocol.rs` to validate that errors are returned when they are expected to.
+- [ ] Update the rust-docs with links so where in the mDNS specification various constants and definitions are defined.
 - [x] Fix unit tests in `protocol.rs` not passing.
 - [x] Create unit tests for `MdnsPacket::from_bytes`.